Information for Transcribers

 - The prohibition on passing copies on includes downloading images on behalf of another transcriber.

-If you plan to transcribe from images that are not on the Image Server, please note that we cannot use images purchased from commercial sites such as Ancestry, FindMyPast, Scotlands People, etc., because the licence accepted by the purchaser permits only personal use of those images and their contents.
+Please note that we cannot use images (or accept transcriptions of images) purchased from commercial sites such as Ancestry, FindMyPast, Scotlands People, etc., because the licence accepted by the purchaser permits only personal use of those images and their contents.
 For more details see Permission to transcribe?.

 Working for more than one county